 IfHowever, if you don’t happen to have a hangboard at home, there are some exercises that you can do to try and maintain your tendon strength.
 It’s important to keep your fingers moving, so even if you just have a rubber stress ball lying around, squeeze it periodically throughout the day, keeping your tendons active and engaged.
-Additionally, if you have a sturdy kitchen table, you can lay under it and prop your legs on a chair, hanging off of the edge in a half-crimp or full-crimp position.
-It’s time to get creative with finger training!
+There are specific training materials for climbers training their tendon muscles, however a stiff stress ball has exactly the same effect and saves you a little money.

 If you are feeling like taking things to the next level, why not consider setting up your own home climbing wall?